Proper drug disposal programs

 Proper drug disposal programs accept expired, unwanted, or unused medicines from designated users and dispose of them responsibly.
 Programs can use in-person drop-offs, mail-in efforts, or permanent secure collection receptacles and can be administered by state or local governments, municipal trash and recycling services, pharmacies, hospitals, clinics, or community organizations partnered with law enforcement.
-A 2014 amendment to the federal Controlled Substances Act allows the US Drug Enforcement Administration (DEA) to register programs as authorized collectors of controlled substances, allowing collection of pharmaceutical controlled and non-controlled substances, but not illicit drugs (US DEA-Disposal regulations 2014).
+A 2014 amendment to the federal Controlled Substances Act allows the US Drug Enforcement Administration (DEA) to register authorized collectors of controlled substances, allowing collection of pharmaceutical controlled and non-controlled substances, but not illicit drugs (US DEA-Disposal regulations 2014).

 Expected Beneficial Outcomes

 Proper drug disposal programs are a suggested strategy to reduce illicit drug use and unintentional poisoning (TFAH-Levi 2013, Simons 2010, US FDA-Unused medicines), reduce pharmaceutical contamination of fresh water, and improve water quality (Lubick 2010, Glassmeyer 2009, Ruhoy 2008, Becker 2010, US EPA-PPCPs).
 Available evidence suggests that drug disposal programs increase collection and proper disposal of unused prescription drugs (Fleming 2016, Gray 2015, Yang 2015a, Stewart 2015, Perry 2014a, Welham 2015) and reduce pharmaceuticals in the environment (Stoddard 2015).
 However, additional evidence is needed to confirm effects on drug use and water quality.